Peamon/LandSteel/README.md

 - Work on terrain texture
 - Add sea at level 0
 - Manage the rivers (see the last noise module)
+- Reactivate map and full word view, add a click on map/full world to teleport ethan
+- Create a loading screen with maps and Noise Seed parameters to choose the world

 # What idea for the future
 - Use a noise module (perlin or more) to generate weather and weight it with season (day of the year)